-Set up a table after your soup supper line complete with Rada products including our knives, kitchen utensils, cookbooks, quick mixes, stoneware, and soy wax candles.
+Set up a table after your soup supper line complete with Rada products including our knives, kitchen utensils, cookbooks, quick mixes, and stoneware.
 Your supporters will be able to choose from your display.

 Soup Video Instructions Plus Tips & Tricks